home • support • company • contact

 Why am I getting errors when backing up to a server?

-The most important rule/restriction to be aware of when backing up to a server is that you will most likely only be able to successfully backup items which are owned by you.
+The most important thing to be aware of when backing up to a server is that you will most likely only be able to successfully back up items which are owned by you.
 You can check this from the Finder by selecting a file and opening a 'Get Info' window (look under 'Ownership & Permissions').
-This restriction means that you should be able to backup your entire Home folder to a server, but it will probably not be possible for you to backup much more than that (the entire hard drive, for example) when performing a network backup.
+This restriction means that you should be able to back up your entire Home folder to a server, but it will probably not be possible for you to back up much more than that (the entire startup disk, for example) when performing a network backup.

 Obviously, a successful network backup will depend in part on the configuration of the server.
 Assuming the server is configured appropriately, it is important to realize that each file-sharing protocol has its own restrictions which may be causing you trouble.

-If you're backing up to another Mac (via AFP), there may be a 31-character limit on file names.
+If you are backing up to another Mac (via AFP), there may be a 31-character limit on file names.
 If you have any file names which are longer than this, you may be seeing errors because of it.

 Another thing to be aware of is that different filesystems may consider certain characters in your file names invalid.
 When performing a network backup, you should realize that using forward or backward slashes, colons, and single or double quotes in your file or folder names may cause errors.
 It's generally safest if you can stick to using alphanumeric characters in your file names.